bgerber123/multi.state.diel.occupancy.model/README.md

 **jags.multistate.occ.reduced.site.covs.R** - Reduced MSDOM in which logit-scaled occupancy parameters are modeled using the same single site covariate and state detection probabilities are reduced (no transformation).

-**jags.multistate.occ.reduced.alt.RE.R** - Reduced MSDOM in which all parameters are estimated on the logit scale and state and detection proabilities are realizations from separate higher order Normal distributions (i.e. random effect).
+**jags.multistate.occ.reduced.alt.RE.R** - Reduced MSDOM in which all parameters are estimated on the logit scale and state and detection probabilities are realizations from separate higher order Normal distributions (i.e. random effect).

 **jags.multistate.occ.reduced.site.covs.RE.R** - Reduced MSDOM in which all parameters are estimated on the logit scale and state occupancy parameters are modeled using separate (single) site covariates; detection and occupancy parameters are realizations from separate higher order Normal distributions (i.e. random effect).